libreswitch/ops/tests/rest/rest_test.md

 ```
  b.
 Verify if the HTTP response is `400 BAD REQUEST`.

-4. Verify that the request fails after trying to update the password of a user who is not part of the ovsdb_users group.
+4. Verify that the request fails after trying to update the password of an user who is not part of the ovsdb_users group.
  a.
 Execute the PUT request over /rest/v1/system/users/{id} with the following data:
 ```
 {